nlxai/sdk/packages/website/src/content/02-02-touchpoint-ui-theming.md

 | `innerBorderRadius` | Border radius for inner elements (buttons) |
 | `outerBorderRadius` | Border radius for outer elements (cards)   |

-See the [Setup Documentation](/touchpoint-ui-setup) for more information about configuration options.# Theming Your Touchpoint Interface
+See the [Setup Documentation](/touchpoint-ui-setup) for more information about configuration options.